23 Cloud microphysics

 \[ \begin{align} F_v &= 3U\pi\eta a\frac{4}{3} = 4U\pi\eta a. \end{align} \]

-Therefore, according to Eq.
-(23.18) for the friction force
+Thus, according to Eq.
+(23.18), one has for the friction force

 \[ \begin{align} F = 6\pi a\eta U.\tag{23.85}\label{eq:stokes_friction} \end{align} \]